Drugs Policy and Social Inclusion

 We work in partnership with the key Government Departments and agencies and the community and voluntary sectors involved in the delivery of drug policy in order to progress implementation of the Strategy and to ensure an effective response to new and emerging drug trends.

-The Drugs Policy Unit supports the work of the
+The Drugs Policy and Social Inclusion Unit supports the implementation of the strategy through the work of the:

 We also ensure a coordinated approach to Ireland’s international role and responsibilities in regard to illicit and illegal drugs.
 We participate in the: